Rein Van Helden

-Rein Van Helden (born 24 July 2002) is a Belgian professional footballer who plays as a centre-back for Eerste Divisie club MVV, on loan from Sint-Truiden.
+Rein Van Helden (born 24 July 2002) is a Belgian professional footballer who plays as a centre-back for Belgian Pro League club Sint-Truiden.

 Career

 Sint-Truiden

 Van Helden joined the Genk youth academy in 2011 from his childhood club Genker VV.
 Five years later he moved to the Sint-Truiden academy.
 He signed his first professional contract with the club in May 2021, after having torn the anterior cruciate ligament on his right knee a few months earlier in February 2021.

 Loan to MVV

 On 13 August 2022, Van Helden joined Eerste Divisie club MVV on a one-season loan deal.
 There, he made his professional debut on 19 August 2022, replacing Mart Remans in injury time of a 3–1 league win over ADO Den Haag.
 After a difficult start, where he was mainly a substitute, he made his first start for MVV on 16 September in a 4–1 win over Jong Ajax as a replacement for the injured Matteo Waem.
 He put in a strong performance during the game, and would remain a starter in central defense from then on.
 On 30 September in a home game against Willem II, Van Helden scored his first professional goal, heading home the 3–2 winner for MVV in the 95th minute to complete a comeback from 2–0 down.